Contaminants of Emerging Concern (CEC) Protecting Minnesota’s Water Resources

 The CEC initiative invites citizens to submit nominations to our chemical selection process.
-You can nominate contaminants for consideration by visiting the Nominate Contaminants page.
+You can nominate contaminants at any time by visiting the Nominate Contaminants page.
 Risk managers and stakeholders as well as the public are encouraged to nominate contaminants.
 MDH staff may identify additional candidate chemicals through our research and outreach with stakeholders.